-Finally, if your vehicle must be towed, tell the tow company where you would like it to be taken or make sure you know where it is going.
+Finally, if your vehicle must be towed, tell the tow company where you would like it to be taken.
+Or at least be certain you know where it is going.

-Step 2: Notify the Insurance Companies of the Claim and Get a Body Shop Estimate
+Step 3: Notify the Insurance Companies of Your Claim

 Notify the Insurance Company of the Other Driver

-Next, you’re going to have to report your damage claim to the insurance company of the responsible driver.
+Next, report your damage claim to the insurance company of the responsible driver.

-Hopefully you got the name and telephone number of the insurance company at the accident scene.
+Hopefully you documented the name and telephone number of the insurance company at the accident scene.
 If not, this information should be listed in the accident report.
-Following your filing of a claim, the company will assign an adjuster who, in all likelihood, will inspect and photograph the damage to your car.
+After filing a claim, the company will assign an adjuster.
+In all likelihood this individual will inspect and photograph the damage to your car.
 Additionally, they will probably estimate the cost to repair the damage, or, if the damage is extensive enough, determine that it is a “total loss.”

-Remember, insurance adjusters are trained professionals whose entire job is to minimize your recovery.
-Therefore, if you suffered serious injuries in your accident, you should probably ask your attorney to participate in any discussions with insurance adjusters.
+Know this!
+Insurance adjusters are trained professionals whose entire job is to minimize your recovery.
+Therefore, if you have suffered any injuries in your accident, you best ask your attorney to participate in any discussions with insurance adjusters.

 Notify Your Own Insurance Company

-If you have collision coverage on your vehicle, in addition to contacting the at-fault driver’s insurance company, you should strongly consider contacting your own insurance agent to file a claim.
+If you have collision coverage on your vehicle (in addition to contacting the at-fault driver’s insurance company) you should strongly consider contacting your own insurance agent to file a claim.
 The reason for this is simple: your own insurer is likely to pay your claim and repair your vehicle faster than the other driver’s company.
-One downfall to this is that you will probably have to pay a deductible although you should eventually be reimbursed by the other driver’s insurer.
+One downfall to this, however, is that you will probably have to pay a deductible, although you should eventually be reimbursed by the other driver’s insurer.